postfiatorg/postfiatorg.github.io/content/posts/absurdity-supercycle.md

 ---
+author: ["goodalexander"]
 title: "The Absurdity Supercycle- Being Early After the End of History"
 date: 2022-02-20T11:21:29Z
 draft: false
+summary: "reflections on recent price action, ARK investments, Palantir, and crypto"
+categories: ["markets"]
+tags: ["crypto","stocks"]
 ---
-reflections on recent price action, ARK investments, Palantir, and crypto

 I’ve been deeply confused by fundamental investing for several years, which is – perhaps, why I tend to stick to short term trading.
 But given recent moves in markets, there is some reflection to be done.